dev-jyotshna/Taxi-booking/README.md

         return res.status(401).json({ message: 'Unauthorized' })
     }
 ```
-- Bug FIX : encountered a bug in database field as instaed of writing token i wrot toke and started a fundamental error
+- Bug FIX : encountered a bug in database field as instaed of writing token i wrote toke and started a fundamental error
-    - soln : i needed to delete the database and run all the rooutes and check them all in postman again
+    - soln : i needed to delete the database and run all the routes and check them all in postman again
 - checking the routes in postman as follows :
     1. register
     2. login